 These peppers are a vibrant red color.
 And while they’re great for soups, stews, sauces, and other recipes, they are ideal as a stunning garnish due to their vivid color.

-You may find it challenging to get your hands on those sought-after Pasilla peppers.
-But with these 8 fantastic Pasilla pepper substitutes on hand, your recipe will not be compromised.
+You may find getting your hands on those sought-after Pasilla peppers challenging.
+But with these fantastic Pasilla pepper substitutes on hand, your recipe will not be compromised.